How to Safely Dispose of Lamp Oil – Protect the Nature!

 Why You Can’t Throw Lamp Oil in Your Garbage Bin

 Lamp oil is typically made from kerosene or paraffin.
 Both of these materials are fuel and made of a variety of chemicals.
 Whenever the fuel is burned, they aren’t dangerous to you or your family.
-It is only when they are consumed or exposed to some sort of fire that they can be incredibly dangerous.
+It is only when they are consumed or exposed to fire that they can be incredibly dangerous.

 Because of these safety factors, you cannot put these materials in a landfill.
 In a landfill, the fuels will contaminate the environment and potentially spread to water sources.
 There, they can potentially be consumed or start an unintentional fire.
 This is highly dangerous for everyone in the environment, including people and animals.